THE PALISADES NEIGHBORHOOD ASSOCIATION

 Board Meeting

-Board and General Meetings are open to the public.
+• PNA Monthly Board Meetings are open to the public and held via zoom.

 • Subject to change without notice.